denten-books/plain-text/main.md

 [^ln12-closereadging]: See [@lentricchia2003] and [@fish2011].

 ### 1.2.2 WYSINWYAG (What You See Is Not What You Always Get)

+#### Content and Control

+"Media determine our situation," Friedrich Kittler wrote in his seminal *Gramophone, Film, Typewriter*[@kittler1999, xxxix].
+The book channels its metaphysical angst about the changing conditions of literary production from the typewriter into the personal computer.
+Kittler concludes that "under the conditions of hight technology, literature has nothing more to say [...] an automated discourse analysis has taken command [...] and while professors are still reluctantly trading in their typewriters for word processors, the NSA is preparing for the future: from nursery school mathematics, which continues to be fully sufficient for books, to charge-coupled devices, surface-wave filters, [and] digital signal processors [@kittler1999, 263]."
+A more careful microanalysis of the textual condition in the passage between typewriters and personal computers, reveals plenty of space for human agency.
+Media determine our situation only to the extent that we continue to treat the everyday transformation of thought into pixel and thereto into literary control systems that structure human experience as a mystical and mystifying black-box devices.

+The real danger comes from the superficial similarity of print and pixel.
+Where the pen or the typewriter inscribe the image directly into its paper medium, digital type passes through a series of transformations between the keystroke and its corresponding pulse of the cathode ray, or the flow of the liquid crystal.
+Secrecy and surveillance technologies that rightly worry Kittler exist in the gap between text as medium and text as content.
+They threaten literature (the something to be said) only in so far as the mechanisms for literary production maintain the illusion of flatness.
+When the veil is lifted, we can begin to reclaim the passage of textuality from source to destination.
+Technology in this process remains a relatively neutral conduit, enabling liberation and oppression alike.
+The physical control of expression cannot and should not be reduced to something as seemingly self-contingent as "the conditions of high technology."
+Systems of control naturally obscure the pathways of agency.
+Letting go of agency as a critical concept plays into the hand of those (humans) that benefit directly from the illusion of disempowerment.
+I see control, in this sense, not as a meta-physical or ideological construction, but as the ability to physically alter or to restrict or to restrict the passage of information.
+The transition from the mechanical typewriter to the electrical word processor literally intertwines the mechanisms of content production and device control.

 The computers in the scientist's lab and on a writer's desk emerged from an amalgam of automated devices, chief among them the typewriter and the